Main Content start here

 Technology Insights

-Based on the technology, in 2022, the PCR technology segment emerged as the leader in terms of revenue share.
-The technology markets for In Situ Hybridization (ISH) and genetic sequencing are expected to witness a surge in demand during the forecast period, fueled by various factors.
-The market share for ISH is projected to grow at a compound annual growth rate (CAGR) of over 31% during the forecast period, driven by the rising number of individuals affected by cancer and the increasing need for early diagnosis.
+In 2024, the PCR technology segment emerged as the leader in revenue share.
+The technology markets for In Situ Hybridization (ISH) and genetic sequencing are expected to experience a surge in demand over the forecast period, driven by several factors.
+ISH's market share is projected to grow at a compound annual growth rate (CAGR) of over 31% over the forecast period, driven by the rising number of individuals affected by cancer and the increasing need for early diagnosis.

-During the COVID-19 pandemic, PCR diagnostics experienced significant demand, primarily due to the collaborative efforts of public-private partnerships like InDx.
-This initiative aimed to tap into the untapped potential of the market by lowering the cost of RT-PCR testing, making it more accessible for widespread population testing.
+During the COVID-19 pandemic, PCR diagnostics experienced significant demand, primarily due to collaborative efforts by public-private partnerships such as InDx.
+This initiative aimed to tap into the market's untapped potential by lowering the cost of RT-PCR testing, making it more accessible for widespread population testing.
 By supporting the rapid indigenous production of RT-PCR diagnostic test kits, this initiative enabled the manufacturing of over 1 million test kits per day.
-As a result of this remarkable undertaking, the cost of RT-PCR tests witnessed a substantial reduction from USD 10 to USD 7 within a span of just one year.
-These developments highlight the significant advancements and efforts made in the field of molecular diagnostics, particularly in the context of PCR technology and its applications in critical situations like the COVID-19 pandemic.
-The continuous progress and innovation in this domain are expected to shape the future of diagnostic testing and have a profound impact on healthcare outcomes worldwide.
+As a result of this remarkable undertaking, the cost of RT-PCR tests fell from USD 10 to USD 7 over just one year.
+These developments highlight significant advances and efforts in molecular diagnostics, particularly in PCR technology and its applications in critical situations such as the COVID-19 pandemic.
+The ongoing progress and innovation in this domain are expected to shape the future of diagnostic testing and profoundly impact healthcare outcomes worldwide.

 Application Insights

-Based on application, the infectious disease segment has emerged as the dominant force in the market, accounting for a staggering revenue share of over 96% in 2022.
+Based on application, the infectious disease segment has emerged as the dominant force in the market, accounting for a significant share of revenue in 2024.
 Molecular diagnostics, serving as the cornerstone of medical diagnosis for viral, bacterial, and parasitic infections, play a crucial role in this arena.
-Notably, the demand for respiratory infection molecular diagnostics has witnessed an exponential surge following the widespread transmission of the SARS-CoV-2 infection.
+Notably, demand for respiratory infection molecular diagnostics has surged exponentially following the widespread transmission of SARS-CoV-2.

-Moreover, the market is being propelled by the increasing number of product launches within the infectious disease segment.
-A case in point is the announcement made by BD in April 2020, regarding the launch of the SARS-CoV-2 test on its BD MAX System.
+The market is being propelled by the increasing number of product launches within the infectious disease segment.
+A case in point is BD's April 2020 announcement of the launch of the SARS-CoV-2 test on its BD MAX System.
 With heightened automation capabilities and the ability to process a larger volume of samples, the demand for molecular diagnostic reagents and consumables is poised to soar, thereby bolstering the overall market growth.
-Meanwhile, oncology holds a significant share in the applications segment, driven by the escalating incidence of cancer.
-Furthermore, the field of oncology research and cancer drug discovery has witnessed remarkable advancements in performing molecular diagnosis using specific biomarkers associated with major cancer-causing genes and their manifestations.
-The early identification of predictive biomarkers in molecular diagnosis not only opens avenues for early detection of cancer-affected patients but also facilitates the development of personalized medications tailored to their specific needs.
+Meanwhile, oncology accounts for a significant share of the applications segment, driven by the rising incidence of cancer.
+The field of oncology research and cancer drug discovery has witnessed remarkable advances in molecular diagnostics using specific biomarkers associated with major cancer-causing genes and their manifestations.
+The early identification of predictive biomarkers in molecular diagnostics not only enables early detection of cancer in affected patients but also facilitates the development of personalized medications tailored to their specific needs.

 Download Free Sample Report